February 17, 2002 – 5:45

 He wasn't frightened by the sight but was worried.
 Coralis looked down and pulled her eyeglasses out of her cloak.
 She put them on and looked back up at Frank.

 "What happened to you?
-Do you need to go to the hospital?" he said while getting closer to her.
+Do you need to go to the hospital?" said Frank, getting closer to her.

 She pulled a mute-ball out of her cloak and activated it.

-"That doesn't tell me what happened.
-You all said something about a vampire war, Stephanie said you've been fighting vampires and goblins, Sebastian said something about your employer involved against you?
+"That doesn't tell me what happened to you.
+Stephanie also said you've been fighting vampires and goblins, and Sebastian said something about your employer involved against you?
 Can you wash up by the kitchen sink?
 I got soap and towels.
-Oh, and my sister activated one of those."
+Oh, and my sister activated one of those balls."

 Frank dropped a few towels on the countertop next to his sink, along with a soap bar and a bottle of shampoo.
-She took her cloak off and dropped it on the floor at the end of the countertop.
+She took her cloak and clothes off, and dropped them on the floor at the end of the countertop.
 Her arms were covered with a mix of crusted blood, deep gashes and tooth marks.

 "You want coffee or something else?
 You sure you don't need to go to the hospital?"